 He's also a literal grandfather.

 Wolverine, the guy was born in the 1800s.
-His enemies Sabretooth and Cyber are also (evil) examples, as is his son Daken, who was born in 1946 and looked to be in his 20's as of 2012.
+His enemies Sabretooth and Cyber are also (evil) examples, as is his son Daken, who was born in 1946 and looks like he's in his 20's.

 Also X-Men-related, Cable first came back to the present day as a grizzled 50-something, and must be around 70 by now, due to spending nearly 20 years on top of that in various futures raising his adopted daughter Hope.
-He's spent all that time fighting wars and against massively superpowered foes in various horrible timezones, relying mostly on his skills as a warrior, a survivalist, a tactician, and a strategist (plus his really big guns) whilst at the same time using most of his nearly godlike telekinesis to stop the spread of what is essentially super-cancer (which he's had since he was an infant).
-On the occasions when he's able to to use his powers to their fullest extent, it's been shown that they are cosmic-level in scope, allowing him to go toe-to-toe with the Silver Surfer whilst simultaenously levitating an island.
+He's spent all that time fighting wars in various horrible timezones, relying mostly on his skills as a warrior, a survivalist, a tactician, and a strategist (plus his really big guns) whilst at the same time using most of his nearly godlike telekinesis to stop the spread of what is essentially super-cancer (which he's had since he was an infant).
+On the occasions when he can use his full power, it's been shown that it's cosmic-level in scope, allowing him to go toe-to-toe with the Silver Surfer whilst simultaenously levitating an island.